-Plant-Based Diets and Cellular Stress Defenses,
+Transcript: Plant-Based Diets and Cellular Stress Defenses

-The traditional model of how fruits and vegetables protect against cancer is that their antioxidants prevent the buildup of free radicals (also known as reactive oxygen species) which would otherwise go on to damage our cellular DNA, membranes, etc, which can lead to the transformation of healthy cells into damaged, diseased, or dying cells.
+To recap, the traditional model of how fruits and vegetables protect against cancer is that their antioxidants prevent the buildup of free radicals (also known as reactive oxygen species, ROS) which would otherwise go on to damage our cellular DNA, membranes, etc.—which could lead to the transformation of healthy cells into damaged, diseased, or dying cells.

-The kiwi study look at one of those defenses, one DNA repair enzyme, but there are many.
-Many ways our cells repair our DNA—we don’t mess around when it comes to protecting our genes.
+The kiwi study looked at one of those defenses—one DNA repair enzyme—but there are many.
+Many ways our cells repair our DNA; we don’t mess around when it comes to protecting our genes.

-The kiwi group was able to significant regulate not just one gene as I showed in the 2003 study but a total of 5.
-Meanwhile the very berry group significantly regulated 5 times more, 25 genes.
-Conclusion: The observed changes in the blood cell gene expression profiles suggest that the beneficial effects of a plant-based diet on human health may be mediated through optimization of defence processes.
+Well, the kiwi group was able to significantly regulate not just one gene, as I showed in the 2003 study, but a total of five.
+Meanwhile, the very berry group significantly regulated five times more; 25 genes.
+Conclusion: “The observed changes in the blood cell gene expression profiles suggest that the beneficial effects of a plant-based diet on human health may be mediated through optimization of defense processes.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.